Adverse Information

 Australian and New Zealand Standard Classification of Occupations (ANZSCO)

 The Australian and New Zealand Standard Classification of Occupations (ANZSCO) is a classification system that provides for the standardised collection, analysis, and dissemination of occupation data, including job duties and skills entry thresholds.
-The Department uses ANZSCO codes and occupation information, where assessment of a visa applicant’s skills to undertake a specific occupation in Australia is a processing requirement (relevant visas include, ENS 186, Skilled Migration 190, Regional Migration 491 and 494 and the 482 TSS).
+The Department uses ANZSCO codes and occupation information, where assessment of a visa applicant’s skills to undertake a specific occupation in Australia is a processing requirement (relevant visas include, but are not limited to, ENS 186, Skilled Migration 189 and 190, Regional Migration 491 and 494 and the 482 SID).

-ANZSCO occupations, including job duties and skills entry thresholds, can be viewed at the Australian Bureau of Statistics website:
+ANZSCO occupations, including job duties and skills entry thresholds, can be viewed at the Australian Bureau of Statistics website.
+Currently the Department has regard to ANZSCO with release date 22 November 2022:

 Australian study requirement